Authentication Research Service

 Preliminary Inquiries

-IFAR is able to undertake only a limited number of authentication projects each year.
+IFAR is able to undertake only a limited number of authentication research projects each year.
 Therefore, we ask applicants to proceed in two stages.
 At the preliminary inquiry stage, we request a non-refundable deposit, a signed contract and the documentation and information described on our application form.
-This includes two professional quality 8" x 10" color photographs and an 8" x 10" or large standard size color transparency, together with all provenance information and any verbal or written opinions — positive or negative — that have previously been expressed about the work.
+This includes two professional quality 8" x 10" color photographs and a high-resolution digital image, together with all provenance information and any verbal or written opinions — positive or negative — that have previously been expressed about the work.
 We will retain at least one photograph for our records.

 Please note: IFAR will rarely accept a work lacking an initial attribution.

-If a work is accepted for research and the signed contract by the owner is in-hand, IFAR will assign a researcher, and identify and consult with the appropriate experts, whether on IFAR's Art Advisory Council or elsewhere.
+If a work is accepted for research and the signed contract by the owner is in-hand, IFAR will assign a researcher, and identify and consult with the appropriate specialists, whether on IFAR's Art Advisory Council or elsewhere.
 Several experts may be - and usually are - consulted on a project.
-Generally, the names of the experts are provided in IFAR's report; however, certain experts may wish to remain anonymous usually because of their museum or university affiliation.
+Generally, their names are provided in IFAR's report; however, certain experts may wish to remain anonymous, usually because their museum or university affiliation requires that.
 It is, therefore, within the sole discretion of IFAR to determine whether the names of the experts are disclosed.

-At the appropriate time, IFAR will ask to examine the work.
-If necessary, we will recommend laboratory analysis (e.g. X-radiography, infrared reflectography, pigment analysis, etc.), usually at additional cost.
+At the appropriate time, IFAR will ask to examine the work in person.
+If necessary, we will recommend laboratory analysis (e.g. X-radiography, infrared reflectography, pigment or media testing, fiber analysis, etc.), often at additional cost.

 A written report outlining our findings and stating our opinion as to authorship will be presented after the completion of the research.
 In rare instances, the report may not be conclusive.
 IFAR does not issue "certificates of authenticity."